Navigating A Depression Relapse With Mental Health Treatment

 Is it common for depressed people to relapse?

 It is common—but far from guaranteed—to relapse with depression.
-Over half of all people who are treated for depression or anxiety will have a relapse in symptoms within a year.
-Relapse prevention protocol, including adherence to medication and participation in talk therapy or a support group, can decrease the risk of relapse.
+Over half of all people who are treated for major depression, major depressive disorder, or anxiety will have a recurrence or relapse in symptoms within a year.
+Preventing relapse protocol, including adherence to medication and participation in a talk therapy (such as mindfulness-based cognitive therapy) or psychosocial treatment support group, can decrease the risk of relapse.
+Regular exercise, meditation, quality sleep, and a well-balanced diet can also reduce the risks of certain factors that contribute to relapse.

-The National Institute of Mental Health recommends that you don’t stop your antidepressants without consulting your doctor, as this can contribute to a relapse.
+The World Health Organization and the National Institute of Mental Health recommend that you don’t stop your long-term antidepressants without consulting your doctor, as this can contribute to a new episode, worsening symptoms, or a relapse.
+Ongoing follow-up care and monitoring of warning signs are important steps in managing depressive episodes and sustaining recovery.

 Relapse can occur at any stage of mental health recovery.
 Watching for warning signs, such as changes in your sleep patterns or mood, can help you realize that relapse is on the horizon.
-Problem-solving these warning signs and symptoms before a relapse occurs can help prevent another major depressive episode.
+Problem-solving these warning signs and symptoms before a relapse occurs can help with preventing relapse and reduce the chances of another major depressive episode or depressive relapse.

 What is the consequence of relapse?

 The consequence of a relapse in depression is the return of symptoms and possibly unhealthy coping strategies.
-Someone whose severe depression returns may feel self-loathing and low self-esteem.
-They may turn away from friends and family and experience substance abuse or weight gain caused by binge eating.
+Someone whose major depression or major depressive disorder returns may feel self-loathing and low self-esteem.
+They may turn away from friends and family, show signs of social withdrawal, and may experience substance abuse or weight gain caused by binge eating.

 What does a relapse feel like?

-A relapse feels like a return of your symptoms of depression or the appearance of new symptoms.
-You may feel hopeless, have trouble falling or staying asleep, or feel like most daily life activities require too much effort.
-You also may notice that the voice of your inner critic has returned, that you’ve lost interest in activities you once enjoyed, or that you’re avoiding friends and family members.
+A relapse feels like symptoms return of your depression or the appearance of new symptoms.
+You may feel hopeless, have trouble falling or staying asleep, seem stuck in a depressed mood, or feel like most daily life activities require too much effort.
+You also may notice that the voice of your inner critic has returned, that you’ve lost interest in activities you once enjoyed, or that you’re avoiding friends and family members, a common sign of social withdrawal.

 Is relapse permanent?